 Funding and Finding an Advisor

 One of the best things about Dartmouth is the wide array of funding sources to support undergraduate research.
-In addition to the formal programs described above, you can seek research funding through the many sources listed through the Undergraduate Advising & Research Office.
+In addition to the formal Dartmouth-sponsored research programs, you can seek research funding through the many sources listed through the Undergraduate Advising & Research Office.
 We also provide some additional research funding ideas below.

 Getting Paid to Help with Research